 Every city has its own fundamental identity and culture, which is one of the major draws to living in beautiful Edmonton, Alberta.

-Throughout the year, there are a number of celebrations and festivals that celebrate Edmonton’s multiculturalism such as the Heritage Festival, UFest Ukrainian Festival, the Cariwest Carribean Arts Festival, and Chinese Lunar New Year Events.
+Known as ‘Canada’s Festival City’, throughout the year, there are a number of celebrations and festivals that celebrate Edmonton’s multiculturalism such as the Heritage Festival, UFest Ukrainian Festival, the Cariwest Caribbean Arts Festival, The Edmonton Folk Music Festival, and Chinese Lunar New Year Events.

 Meeting new people, exploring new restaurants, and getting the “feel” of a new city is the exciting part of moving.
 You’ll find a lot of things to love about Edmonton.
 Its people are amiable, warm, and easygoing.

 Did you know that Edmonton is home to North America’s biggest International Fringe Festival as well as the continent’s largest mall?
-The West Edmonton Mall—located near Lincolnberg’s West Edmonton community of Webber Greens—is the city’s main attraction, spans 48 city blocks and includes an indoor wave pool, ice palace, and rollercoaster.
+The West Edmonton Mall—located near Lincolnberg’s West Edmonton communities of Rosewood at Secord and Edgemont East—is the city’s main attraction, spans 48 city blocks and includes an indoor wave pool, ice palace, and rollercoaster.

-Come summer, Edmontonians can even zip down Whyte Avenue and along the river valley on an electric scooter.
+During the summer, Edmontonians can zip down Whyte Avenue and along the river valley on an electric scooter.